sguzunov/docs/docs/tutorials/02_net/net-tutorial.md

 ### 3.2 Method Invocation

-The `Clients` app has data for visualization so it must invoke `PopulateData()` on every row click (do not forget to check if the service exists, because a row might be clicked when `Portfolio` is closed).
+The `Clients` app has data for visualization so it must invoke `PopulateData()` on every row click (don't forget to check if the service exists, because a row might be clicked when `Portfolio` is closed).
 When you implement this, you will see the same result as the one from the Shared Contexts.
 You can find more information on how to invoke a method [here](../../../glue42-concepts/data-sharing-between-apps/interop/net/index.html#declarative_model).

 ## 4. Notifications